BanditHeelerPDX/backend-capitalism/README.md

 ## Tests

-I recommend testing by using on an application such as this.
-Test in production!!!
+I recommend testing by using on an application such as this: Test in production!!!

 ## Questions